perok/dotfiles/README.md

 # Perok's dotfiles

-        *Author:* Per Øyvind Kanestrøm
-        *Source:*
-        *Version:* 0.1.3.3.7
-        *Updated:* 09-04-2013

-# About

 My personal setup for tmux, zsh, ranger, and some other stuff.
 It's based on Janus and Oh-my-zsh with many tweaks and additions.

 This repo is the result of procrastination and many dotfiles lying around on the web.
-I have tried to include the source where it is deserved :)

-I will try to include cool tips and features here also.

 Currently only tested on Linux Mint 14 with xfce4-terminal.

-# The core setup
+# The setup

 * ZSH
 ** Prezto
-** bla blajh
 *** Loading some stuff
 ** My stuff
 *** bin/ --> $PATH